alifpay/swe/README.md

 }
 fmt.Println(sum)
 ```

+- What does the built-in len function do when passed a string?
+- What is a := "10" - 1 in Go?

 - What do you understand by byte and rune data types?
 How are they represented?
 - What are the three uses of "..." in Go?